BakedVeg/portfolio/_posts/2023-8-14-HEMsLastVisitorFlowerAnimation.md

 <img src="https://bakedveg.github.io/portfolio/assets/gif/OuterShellSliver.gif">

-I hadn't used MOPS before but I finally downloaded them, and I do think it keeps the setup a bit cleaner.
+I hadn't used MOPS before, but I finally downloaded them and I think it keeps the setup a bit cleaner.
 The pieces are arranged in two layers surrounding the flower.

 <img src="https://bakedveg.github.io/portfolio/assets/gif/CreateOuterShell.png">

-The flower animation is brought in and merged with a grid (I want this to visualize the floor at the end) to form the collider for the "shell".
-Later on in the project I started putting vines along the ground and brought those into Houdini to merge in as well.
-This ended up making the final result a lot better as the slivers were pinned between two objects and moved around in more interesting ways.
+The flower animation is brought in and merged with a grid, to visualize the floor at the end, forming the collider for the "shell".
+Later on in the project I started putting vines along the ground and brought those into Houdini to merge in.
+This made the final result a lot better as the slivers were pinned between two objects and moved around in more interesting ways.

 <img src="https://bakedveg.github.io/portfolio/assets/gif/OuterShellSim.gif">

-The resulting slivers were extruded to give them some visual thickness and then smoothed to take care of any sharp angles.
+The resulting slivers were extruded to give them visual thickness and smoothed to take care of any sharp angles.
 Vertex colors were added so I could easily texture both sides of the mesh with one material in Unreal.

 <img src="https://bakedveg.github.io/portfolio/assets/gif/CompletePlantAnimation.gif">